HendraWijaya/akka-async-http/README.markdown

 My first attempt to Akka with AsyncHttpClient.
 This solution is blocking.
+My second attempt, which is not blocking is in https://github.com/HendraWijaya/syndor